Contemporary Teaching Methodologies in an Intercultural Classroom.

-The aim of this Guidance Material is to provide persons using it with research-based evidence of best practices in international education, based on the available scholarship of teaching and learning.
-The Guidance Material is a quality teacher training for international medical education and allowing the integration of these elements of international / intercultural education within their teaching practices through Content and Learning Integrated Learning (CLIL).
+Are you looking for research-based evidence of best practices in international education to improve your own teaching and the learning for your students?
+This CLILMED tool aims to enable quality teacher development in international medical education and to allow the integration of the presented elements of international / intercultural education into your teaching practices through Content and Learning Integrated Learning (CLIL).

-- Define the concept of internationalisation of education at university and its impact on teaching and learning, reflecting upon their own specific context;
+- define the concept of internationalisation of education at the university and its impact on teaching and learning, reflecting upon their own specific context;

-- Explain the pedagogical implications of teaching and learning in the local language and in English at the university and consider the consequences of these choices in their own teaching practices;
+- explain the pedagogical implications of teaching and learning in the local language and in English at the university and consider the consequences of these choices in their own teaching practice;

 Slide Set #2.
 Diversity, culture and students